mrjgreen/blog/content/post/sign-commits-with-pgp.md

 ### Generating Your PGP Key

 To get started, lets install the GPG program via your package manager.
-On MacOS we will also need to install a program to manage a secure password prompt for the gpg program:
+On macOS we will also need to install a program to manage a secure password prompt for the gpg program:

-    # MacOS users:
+    # macOS users:
     brew install gpg
     brew install pinentry-mac